-Ind 61.
-The Charter of Rights and Responsibilities are displayed and patients/ families are guided on it
+Ind 50.
+The Charter of Rights and Responsibilities are displayed

 The surveyor is required to see that KP HCC Charter of Rights and Responsibilities for Patients, Carers and Others, is displayed at a prominent place in the clinic, like the waiting area or main entrance, for awareness.
 Also, check that clinic staff is well aware of the charters for compliance at their end and provide guidance on above aspects as and when required.